MESA-Best-Practises-Sydney2024/MESA-Best-Practises-Sydney2024/docs/microlab2.rst

     trace_history_value_name(3) = 'max_residuals'

 Recompile and run the model.
 To what precision is hydrostatic equilibrium satisfied?
+(The trace history files will appear after the ZAMS.)